Uncompleted vs Incomplete: What’s the Difference? 2026

 3. Social Media:

-• Uncompleted: “My uncompleted project needs to be finished.”
+• Uncompleted: “My uncompleted project needs to be finish.”

-• Incomplete: “My incomplete project needs to be finished.”
+• Incomplete: “My incomplete project needs to finish.”

 Again, “incomplete” feels more natural here.